leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

 ### API layer / Action Layer ###

-  Play Framework for java developers defaults to statically scoped class functions (see [JavaActions] [13] for more details).
+  Play Framework for java developers defaults to statically scoped class functions (see [JavaActions] [13] for idiomatic Java examples).

-  The most of us, the _JVM programmer-vulgaris_ kind come from C/C++, OOP, Spring world with JEE system legacy on behind backs.
-First we are taught to learn structures, then algorithms, then OOP and abstractions, then someone comes in and makes all of us look as fools, because 'patterns are the king'.
-Then in few years after another newcomer makes all of look as fools again - 'all of us should use Scala/Haskell/XYZ' and write our code monads/burito style ;) The same thing applies to application layers as well.
+  The most of us, the _JVM programmer-vulgaris_ kind come from C/C++, OOP, Spring world with JEE system legacy behind backs.
+First we are taught to learn structures, then algorithms, then OOP and abstractions, then someone comes in and makes all of us look as fools, because _patterns are the king_.
+Then, few years after another newcomer makes all of look as fools again - _we should use Scala/Haskell/XYZ_ and write our code monads/burito style ;) The same thing applies to application layers as well.

   So, my first _wtf_ reaction is mostly because of what influence Spring, Guice and similar programming models has had